tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Thirty years.
 That’s how long I’ve been searching for my sister’s reaper.
 It’s what led me to join up with the Order of Alice in the first place, but after so many dead ends, I’d all but given up hope.

-But now that I've got one foot in the grave?
-It's finally shown itself.
+But now that I've got one foot in the grave, It's finally shown itself.

 Here of all places.

-In this backwater, nowhere town, carving off people’s faces, slashing their throats.
 It’s almost like it lured me, pulled me back for one last dance before I closed my book for good.

 My hand, my whole arm, is shaking.
 Tremoring.

 I’m *afraid.*